anto9167/anto9167/README.md

-- 👋 Hi, I’m @anto9167, founder of PolarGXming
+- 👋 Hi, I’m @anto9167, founder of BLYZIO
-- 👀 I’m interested in f*cking with school blockers
+- 👀 I’m interested in fucking with school blockers
 - 🌱 I’m currently learning HTML, CSS, and JS
 - 💞️ I’m looking to collaborate on unblocking sites (DM ME)
 - 📫 How to reach me: DM me on discord: @anto9167